Destination News: Winter 2018-2019

 In total, six new hotels opened in Raleigh, N.C., in 2018, including Guest House Raleigh, an eight-room boutique hotel and event space in downtown Raleigh.
 Raleigh/Wake County now has upwards of 17,000 hotel rooms, with more properties expected to open in 2019.

 Transfer Co.
-Food Hall, a food hall and market housed in a 43,000-square-foot renovated warehouse in Raleigh's Olde East neighborhood (just a few minutes on foot from the North Carolina State Capitol), has vendors that are beginning to open up to the public.
+Food Hall, a food hall and market housed in a 43,000-square-foot renovated warehouse in downtown Raleigh's Olde East neighborhood (just a few minutes on foot from the North Carolina State Capitol), saw its first vendors begin to open to the public in early 2019.

-More vendors—including a highly-anticipated bagel shop that's a collaboration between two of Raleigh's most popular coffee and pastry shops (Jubala Coffee and Boulted Bread)—are expected to open over the course of the next couple of months.
+- Benchwarmers Bagels, a highly-anticipated shop that's a collaboration between two of Raleigh's most popular coffee and pastry shops (Jubala Coffee and Boulted Bread);

 Sam Jones BBQ announces Raleigh location